carolinedanzi/Portfolio/README.md

 7 - Create an implementation of either Adjacency Lists or Adjacency Matrices
 ----
-TODO: Provide a link to your completed 08_Graph_Lab
+I have created an implementation of a graph using adjacency lists.
+Here is a link to the code: https://github.com/carolinedanzi/08_Graph_Lab/blob/master/Graph.cpp

 7 - Implement graph algorithms
 ----
-TODO: Add a graph traversal (DFS or BFS) to 08_Graph_Lab and provide a link
+I have implemented a depth-first search graph traversal that prints out the nodes in the order they are looked at.
+The code is in the method "DFS": https://github.com/carolinedanzi/08_Graph_Lab/blob/master/Graph.cpp

 21 - Determine space and time requirements of common data structure methods
 -----